Why is Bushmead Road closed?

-Anglian Water has confirmed this evening that a burst water main on Bushmead Road has caused “significant damage” to the road.
+Anglian Water has confirmed that a burst water main on Bushmead Road has caused “significant damage” to the road.

-The water authority has said Bushmead Road will be closed for one week to allow for repairs.
+The water authority has said that part of Bushmead Road, postcode PE19 8BT, will be closed for one week to allow for repairs.

 Anglian Water has apologised to residents for the inconvenience caused, but have announced, that due to the significant damage the burst water main has caused, the road will remain shut.